-Students must complete an application in order for a course they are enrolled in to be considered for an H-Option.
+Students must complete an application (see below) in order for a course they are enrolled in to be considered for an H-Option.

 An H-Option is based on a written agreement between the student and professor and must be approved by the Honors College.

 H-Option considerations for the student and the professor:

 - H-Option work in courses that are at the 200-500 level must be distinguished in a substantive way from what usually would be expected in the normal, non-Honors, course.
 Simply assigning a greater quantity of work (for example, a longer term paper or extra reading) does not constitute H-Option work.
 A student, and his or her corresponding professor, must demonstrate how H-Option work will allow the student to engage more deeply with the subject matter and the professor.

 - If a course is a 500/600 level course, designated as mixed undergraduate/graduate courses, a student should complete the graduate-level requirements for the course to satisfy H-Option requirements.
 Graduate-level requirements should be clearly outlined in the course syllabus, per UofSC policy, and the student should provide a copy of the syllabus with the H-Option application.

 - Graduate-level only courses (700 level and above or PHARM 600 level courses), automatically count as Honors courses and no H-Option contract is required.
 A student pursuing one of these courses should work with their Honors advisor to officially receive Honors credit for a graduate course completed with a grade of C or higher.